OneSignal/react-native-onesignal/README.md

 See this repository's [release tags](https://github.com/geektimecoil/react-native-onesignal/releases) for a complete change log of every released version.

 #### Support
-Please visit this repository's [Github issue tracker](https://github.com/geektimecoil/react-native-onesignal/issues) for feature requests and bug reports related specificly to the SDK.
+Please visit this repository's [Github issue tracker](https://github.com/geektimecoil/react-native-onesignal/issues) for feature requests and bug reports related specifically to the SDK.
 For account issues and support please contact OneSignal support from the [OneSignal.com](https://onesignal.com) dashboard.

 #### Demo Project